polyurichard/lectures/OOD/oo.md

 The improved design allows for flexibility in choosing the type of database to use for saving the game.
 Any class that implements the `Database` interface can be used, making it easy to switch between different types of databases.

-Types of Dependency Injection:
+**Types of Dependency Injection:**

-**Constructor Injection**:
+**Constructor Injection**: The dependencies are provided through a class constructor.
-In this type, the dependencies are provided through a class constructor.
-This is the most common type of DI and is typically used when the dependency is required for the class to function.
+- This is the most common type of DI and is typically used when the dependency is required for the class to function.

 ```java
 public class GameSaver {